 You’re in your rights to refuse to answer their questions before speaking with legal counsel, and you can refer them to your attorney.
 Never sign anything they put in front of you and be very careful about what you say.
 They are looking for reasons to refuse payment.

-If you’ve been hurt in an auto accident, your best bet is to seek the services of a qualified and experienced car accident lawyer.
+If you’ve been hurt in an auto accident in Lexington, North Carolina, your best bet is to seek the services of a qualified and experienced car accident lawyer.
 Most good accident attorneys will not charge a fee unless they win your case, and they can save you from expensive and costly mistakes in dealing with insurance companies who have clever ways of tricking you into doing or saying something that could negate your claim.

 At Lewis & Keller, we have decades of experience representing North Carolina accident victims and have achieved millions in settlements.
-If you are in need of legal representation, contact us for a free, no-obligation case evaluation today.
+If you are in need of legal representation, contact us for a free case evaluation.